Using the WatchApp

 Walking

 Be aware: TrackGuide considers the green point as reached when the distance between the point and your GPS-position is less than 12 meter.
 It does so to compensate for bad GPS reception between tall buildings (GPS readings always seems to lag).
 The 12 meters can be changed in the settings window of the phone app.
+The screenshot above shows this : the point we are about to pass is red already as we are close enough to consider it as reached.

 The blue dot in the middle…

 • The blue arrow shows where you are heading to on the maps.
-Looks as we are following the yellow road.
+Looks as we are following the yellow road. it is hidden below the green arrow on the screenshot above.
+Which is good, as it means that where we are heading to and where we should be heading to do match!

 • The green arrow tells us which direction to go in the real world if we want to reach the green arrow given the current GPS position.
 Left is left, right is right, up if straight ahead and down is U-turn.
-As our current GPS postion is not on the track, but rather inside the buildings on the right of the road, the green arrow points slightly to the left.

 • The blue dot is filled with red ink if the error margin to the GPS measurements have a large error margin.